ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

                         .ToList();
   {CODE-BLOCK/}

-* The second query sorts the results by one of the reduce keys, `Name`, and sets a limit to restrict the retrieved dataset to 3 results.
+* The second query sorts the results by one of the `GroupBy` fields, `Name`, and sets a limit to restrict the retrieved dataset to 3 results.
   This **will** restrict the retrieved dataset to the set limit.
   {CODE-BLOCK:csharp}
                     var queryResult = session.Query<UserMapReduce.Result, UserMapReduce>()